nodejavascript/word-cloud/README.md

 - ads
 - encouraging sign ups
 - affiliate links
-- tracking

 ## The solution
 - paste a paragraph
 - weight of words are based on distribution count
 - click to download as PDF

+## Full disclosure
+I have added google analytics because
+  - if this sites gets some usage, I will be encourage to add feature
+  - if features are used, I will enhance features

+I will be measuring page views and button clicks ONLY.
+I am not interested in the content you submit, period!

 ## Free and open-source software
 [![go to word-cloud](https://res.cloudinary.com/nodejavascript-com/image/upload/v1676570659/word-cloud/Selection_020_prc6jp.png)](https://word-cloud.nodejavascript.com)